OmerRonen/epiTree/README.md

 #### Run PrediXcan on dosage files to get imputed gene expression

-Having the dosage files from the previous step, we can finally run PrediXcan.
+Given dosage files from the previous step, we can run PrediXcan.
 The following script submits a slurm job for this.

 `scripts/submit_dos2predix.sh`